 Louise started her music career as one fourth of ETERNAL, the UK’s biggest selling R&B girl group of all time.
-They took the 90s by storm, selling over a million copies of their debut album ‘Always and Forever’.
+They took the 90s by storm, selling over a million copies of their debut album ‘Always and Forever’ in the UK and becoming the first girl band to ever sell a Million copies of an album.

 In 1995, Louise moved on to an incredibly successful solo career with her first album, ‘Naked’.
 A huge smash-hit, Naked spawned five top 20 singles: ‘Light Of My Life’, ‘In Walked Love’, ‘Undivided Love’, ‘One Kiss From Heaven’ and the title track ‘Naked’ all contributing to the album’s classic status.